f5devcentral/access-solutions/docs/solution8/solution.rst

-Solution:  JWT AS (preshared keys) - AD Auth
+Solution:  JWT AS using preshared keys  (AD Auth)
 ==================================================================

 This solution documents all the necessary pieces required to create a basic JWT Authorization Server